-47 We are also not dismissing previous arguments for intermediate movement in Spec,vP (e.g. Legate 2003, Sauerland 2003, Henry 2012, as well as van Urk 2018).
+45 In other words, we are not dismissing previous arguments for intermediate movement in Spec,vP (e.g. Legate 2003, Sauerland 2003, Henry 2012, as well as van Urk 2018).
 However, our proposal here suggests, at least, that a broader re-evaluation is needed.
-Note, nevertheless, that Legate and Sauerland's only show that Spec,vP is a possible stopover point, not an obligatory one.
+Note, nevertheless, that Legate and Sauerland only show that Spec,vP is a possible stopover point in English, not an obligatory one.
+We leave as an open question what determines whether Spec,vP can be a possible stopover in some languages but not others.

-48 Velleman transcribes wi as polarity focus.
+46 Velleman transcribes wi as polarity focus.